Acne: Causes, Types & Why Antibiotics Are Failing — The 2026 Clinical Guide

 5 Months.
 All Four Drivers.

-The Kapyderm Cystic Acne Protocol addresses all four acne drivers simultaneously — in-center with professional devices and a structured 5-month progressive treatment plan, and at home with a botanical daily system that reinforces every session.
-Clear the acne before it scars.
+The Kapyderm approach addresses all four acne drivers — in-center with a structured 5-month progressive plan, and at home with a botanical daily system that reinforces every session.
+Acne that is severe or scarring should also be seen by a dermatologist.